a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 The Jetski scam involves more intimidation than the actual Jetski itself.
 Here’s how the jetski scam works.
 You’re at the beach looking to take a jet ski for a ride.
 After speaking to the operator and agreeing on how much it will cost, you go for a cruise on the water!

 Once you’ve returned to shore, the jetski operator accuses you of “damage” caused to the jetski; it may be a small scratch on the jetski or a dent.
-After telling you that you owe them an extra amount of money for the damages, you’ve caused so they can fix the jetski.
+After telling you that you owe them extra money for the damages you’ve caused so they can fix the jetski.

 You know you’ve done no damage, and it’s obvious, but now you’re dealing with someone intimidatingly asking you for extra money.